-Faculty evaluations will be conducted in accordance with the guidelines established by the department, School, and University, keeping in mind the uniqueness of the individual's responsibilities and departmental mission.
-Specifically, an evaluation should focus on the departmental and school criteria and the faculty member's accomplishments as related to his or her title, rank, and percent of effort distributions.
-Evaluations by departmental and School Committees on Evaluation, Promotion and Tenure address the faculty member's accomplishments in scholarly and/or creative activity, teaching, and service; administrative components of a contract are not evaluated by committees on promotion and tenure.
-For joint appointments, evaluations will be conducted by the primary department with input from the secondary (joint) department if requested.
+An evaluation should focus on the departmental and school criteria and the faculty member's accomplishments as related to his or her title, rank, and percent of effort distributions.
+Evaluations by departmental and School Committees address the faculty member's accomplishments in scholarly and/or creative activity, teaching, and service; administrative components of a contract are not evaluated by committees on promotion and tenure.

-Faculty evaluations within the Academic Faculty title series shall occur at the time of initial appointment, periodically as specified in the Guidelines (Table I & Table II), at the time of proposed promotion, and at the time of proposed awarding of tenure.
+Faculty evaluations within the Academic Faculty title series shall occur at the time of initial appointment, periodically as specified in the Guidelines (Table II), at the time of proposed promotion.
 Evaluations of tenured faculty will also occur periodically as specified in the Guidelines (Table III).